An ancient Mayan city is unearthed.

 Archeologists have discovered the remains of a large Maya city that was lost for centuries in the jungles of Mexico’s Yucutan peninsula.
-The site reportedly covers more than 54 acres and contains pyramids, plazas, ball courts, and upright stone slabs often bearing commemorative inscriptions, called stelae...
-To continue reading, subscribe to Science Recorder today.
+The site reportedly covers more than 54 acres and contains pyramids, plazas, ball courts, and upright stone slabs often bearing commemorative inscriptions, called stelae.
+Among the 15 pyramids found, one stands as high as 75 feet.

 Located 75 miles due west of Chetumal in the southeastern region of the state of Campeche on the Calakmul Biosphere Reserve, the newly found city has been named Chactun, meaning “Red Stone” or “Great Stone,” according to Discovery News.

 Lead archaeologist Ivan Sprajc, associate professor at the Slovenian Academy of Sciences and Arts, believes as many as 30,000 or 40,000 people could have once lived in the city, though he cautioned that additional research was needed for a more confident estimate.
 Sprajc thinks Chactun likely flourished during the late Classic period of Maya civilization, between about 600 A.D. and 900 A.D.

 Sprajc and his team were able to identify the site as one containing ruins by reviewing large-scale aerial photographs taken from 1996 on by the Archeological Reconnaissance Project in Southeastern Campeche.
 Although eighty sites had previously been identified this way, Chactun’s secrets remained hidden.
 Then, according to project leaders, the team examined photos of northern part of the Calakmul Biosphere Reserve and identified many features that seemed to suggest the presence of architectural ruins, according to reports.